-At the time of inspection the property was furnished with some floor areas covered.
+At the time of inspection the property was furnished and some floor areas were covered.
 A limited inspection was carried out to the walls due to the presence of furniture and fittings.
 Cupboards had stored items present.
 The services were not tested.
 No access was gained below or beyond the sanitary arrangements.
 No access was gained into any roof void areas.
 Windows and doors were tested at random.
 Roof decks and chimneys were viewed from ground floor level only.
-The overhead hall cupboard was filled with stored items at the time of inspection.